stdlib-js/stdlib/tools/dev.md

 A few comments:

 * For simple cases, [`sed`][sed-find-and-replace] may be faster.
+* If running a search from the top-level directory, be sure to exclude any hidden directories (including `.git`) and the `./deps` directory from the search (e.g., `-not -path "./deps"`).
+This may require using absolute file paths.
 * Be __very__ careful when performing a multi-file find and in-place replace.
 Perform dry-runs and confirm expected results on a small file subset __before__ performing on many files.
 You have been __warned__.